apache/nuttx-apps/examples/README.txt

   be required.

   NOTE: This test exercises internal button driver interfaces.
-As such, it it relies on internal OS interfaces that are not normally available to a user-space program.
+As such, it relies on internal OS interfaces that are not normally available to a user-space program.
 As a result, this example cannot be used if a NuttX is built as a protected, supervisor kernel (CONFIG_NUTTX_KERNEL).